Targeting Central Dogma Learning Objectives with SARS-CoV-2 Animations

 Recent events highlight how an understanding of basic science informs important decisions that we make as individuals and members of society.
 SARS-CoV-2, the virus that causes COVID-19, provides the opportunity to address concepts involving viral replication, gene expression, and mutation in a timely and relevant context.
 This workshop will demonstrate how to use HHMI BioInteractive resources including our SARS-CoV-2 animations to teach students about the Central Dogma.
 Modeling synchronous online instruction, we will guide participants through building connections between basic biology learning objectives and the mechanisms behind SARS-CoV-2 replication, testing, and vaccine strategies, as well as how students can apply these in their everyday lives.

-This workshop is for undergraduate (general or non-majors biology) and AP Biology educators.
+This workshop is for high school educators who teach advanced biology courses (AP, IB, etc.) and undergraduate educators who teach at 2- or 4-year institutions.
 Strategies for synchronous online instruction will be modeled and suggestions for asynchronous online instruction will be provided.

 - The workshop will be hosted via Zoom meeting.